yuhorizons/yuhorizons.github.io/recipes/movie.md

 * Crowbars up (small blue crowbar)
 * ---
 * Ming:
 * You call that a crowbar.
+Now, this is a crowbar.
 * DIR-He pulls out a huge crowbar.
 * ---
 * Edwin notice burglers-done